seemoo-lab/wisec2017_nexmon_jammer/README.md

 repository that contains our C-based patching framework for Wi-Fi firmwares.
 That you checkout this repository as one of the sub-projects in the corresponding patches sub-directory.
 This allows you to build and compile all the firmware patches required to repeat our experiments.
-The following steps will get you started:
+The following steps will get you started on Xubuntu 16.04 LTS:

 1. Install some dependencies: `sudo apt-get install git gawk qpdf adb`
 2. **Only necessary for x86_64 systems**, install i386 libs: